 Easy Recipe for the Optional Cheese Ball

 For every holiday or special occasion, I am asked to bring my cheeseball.
 It is usually the first “dish” to disappear.
 People start eating it before the meal begins.
 Even the kids are sneaking in to get a bite of the “favorite cheeseball.”
-It is a tasty appetizer that cost very little money but brings much joy.
+It is a tasty appetizer that costs very little money to make but brings much joy.

 "Optional?" you might ask.
 Well, I have a cheeseball recipe that can be altered to your taste.
 You can make the cheeseball for any occasion or holiday and be a great success.
 You will not have a bite left after your gathering.
 You do risk not being invited if you do not make this delicious appetizer.